Front Matter Properties

 • Type: bool

-• Purpose: Controls whether page should be included in RSS feed
+• Purpose: Controls whether the page should be included in RSS feeds

 • Usage: RSS feed filtering